 Don’t be afraid to make a pot roast, they’re really simple!
 In just minutes you can chop the vegetables, then add all of the ingredients to a roasting pan, place it in the oven and wait for 3 to 4 hours!
 It’s a perfect recipe to make on a weekend afternoon.

 Pot Roast Recipe Tips:

-- I like to use a large roast (at least 4 pounds), because I want the leftovers for soup.
-Here’s a simple soup recipe for dinner the next night!
+- Size of roast: I like to use a large roast (at least 4 to 5 pounds), because I want the leftovers for soup.
+See below for a simple soup recipe for dinner the next night!

-- The next day, to the left overs (including the gravy) I add another 1 L of beef broth, some extra veggies (chopped carrots, celery and onion – for extra flavour you can brown these in butter first), and some pearl barley (about 2 tbsp dried), season to taste, and simmer for about 45 minutes.
+- The next day, put all of the leftover beef, vegetables and gravy into a large soup pot.
+Then add another 1 L of beef broth, some extra veggies (chopped carrots, celery and onion – for extra flavour you can saute these in a bit of butter or olive oil first), add some pearl barley (about 2 tablespoons dried), season to taste, and simmer for about 45 minutes.
 Voila, we have soup for dinner!
 Serve with crusty bread!
 Yummy and easy!

 Please note that this post was originally published in January 2012, but I have since updated it with new images and more recipe tips!
 Same great recipe, just more info!